Citation for this page in APA citation style. Close

 Answering deep philosophical questions with words and concepts has sadly been a failure.
 We need to get behind the words to the underlying information structures, material, linguistic, and mental as well as information communication processes between some structures, especially living things.

-An information philosopher studies the origin and evolution of information structures, the foundations for all our ideas.
+An information philosopher studies the origin and evolution of information structures, the foundations for all our ideas, solving the problem of knowledge.

 Information philosophy is a dualist philosophy, both materialist and idealist.
-It is a correspondence theory, explaining how immaterial ideas represent material objects.
+It is a correspondence theory, explaining how immaterial ideas represent material objects, especially in the brain and in the mind.

-In a deterministic universe, information is constant.
+In a deterministic or "block" universe, information is constant.
 Logical and mathematical philosophers follow Gottfried Leibniz and Pierre-Simon Laplace, who said a super-intelligent being who knew the information at one instant would know all the past and future.
-They deny that new information can be created.
+They deny the obvious fact that new information can be and has been created.

 An information structure is an object whose elementary particle components have been connected and arranged in an interesting way, as opposed to being dispersed at random throughout space like the molecules in a gas.
 Information philosophy explains who or what is doing the arranging.

 A gas of microscopic material particles in equilibrium is in constant motion, the motion we call heat.
 But its macroscopic properties, like pressure, temperature, and volume, its total matter and energy, are unchanging.
 It is said to be in equilibrium and have maximum possible entropy, or disorder.
-It contains minimal, possibly zero, internal information, apart from information in the atoms and molecules.
+It contains minimal, possibly zero, internal information, apart from information about the structures of the atoms and molecules.

 When the second law of thermodynamics was discovered in the nineteenth century, physicists predicted that increasing entropy would destroy all information, and the universe would end in a "heat death."
 That is not happening.